 A formulary is a locally-developed document which lists the medicines that are deemed suitable for prescribing within the local NHS.
 It may also include some other products which can be provided on prescription e.g. dressings.

-Birmingham and Solihull CCG is part of the Birmingham, Sandwell, Solihull and environs Area Prescribing Committee (BSSE APC).
-The committee also includes representatives from the local hospitals, the providers of mental health care and from community services.
+The formulary which is used within Birmingham and Solihull is the Birmingham, Sandwell, Solihull and environs Area Prescribing Committee (BSSE APC) formulary.
+The committee consists of representatives from primary care, the local hospitals, the providers of mental health care and community services.

 Medicines that are included on the BSSE APC formulary are assessed by a committee of clinicians and medicines experts for their suitability for local use.
 The committee will generally consider medicines in terms of safety, clinical effectiveness, and cost effectiveness and patient factors.
-The CCG will also consider affordability.
+The commissioning organisation will also consider affordability.

 All NICE-approved medicines (i.e. those with a positive NICE technology appraisal) are automatically included in the formulary.